 Additionally, you want to be clear as to what your area of knowledge and expertise will be.
 If you start getting too random and all over, it’s more difficult for your audience to connect or understand your value.
 Your stance and interests need to be clear and consistent.

-Hopefully, the above nine tips with third-party content was helpful and that you are well on your way to being seen as a thought leader to your audience.
+Hopefully, the above nine tips with third-party content were helpful and that you are well on your way to being seen as a thought leader to your audience.

 Have you considered harnessing the power of your greatest resource—your employees—to accelerate your social media strategy?
 Learn how to help transform employees into thought leaders.